sophieggee/madamesuperstar.com/static/content/blog/2024-01-20-music-of-the-night.md

 There really is so much to be said about this movie but for the moment, I am pointing to it as the catalyst of my 20-year-long love affair with music.

 Its soundtrack showed me that it’s possible to contract goosebumps from a melody.
-At an age where honing my EQ wasn’t necessarily a top priority, I was able to empathize so deeply and immediately with the emotions in the pieces and I think it really surprised me.
+At an age where honing my EQ wasn’t necessarily a top priority, I was able to empathize deeply and immediately with the emotions in the pieces and I think it really surprised me.

 For my next flirtation with the world of music, I have my dad to thank.
 For as long as I can remember, any free time my dad had (limited) was set to a soundtrack of any one of his thousands of CDs spinning in a stereo.
 If he was catering to his adolescent and adoring fans, he would put on one or more of the following tracks: